The

 Best wishes, Brian Auger

-I Know You Love Me Not is on a 22-track RPM compilation, Dream Babes Vol.3 - Backcomb 'n' Beat (RPM233) alongside releases by Fab 40 acts the Chantelles, McKinleys, Samantha Juste and Mary 'Perpetual' Langley.
-Full track listing is here
+I Know You Love Me Not is available to stream as a single track, but also appears on a 22-track RPM compilation, Dream Babes Vol. 3 - Backcomb 'n' Beat (RPM233) alongside releases by Fab 40 acts the Chantelles, McKinleys, Samantha Juste and Mary 'Perpetual' Langley.
+(Full track listing here)

 One reviewer describes the CD as, "like hearing